Konflikdinamika binne 'n staalmaatskappy te Potchefstroom

 Venter, Jaco (North-West University, 2006)There is a need to determine the real reasons for conflict in the South African context. because it seems that the transformation process brought forth a reduction in work opportunities, workers losing their jobs, an ...

 Havenga, Werner (North-West University, 2004)In South Africa, private and public sector organizations have been experiencing conflict at an increasing rate during the past few decades and especially the last ten years.
-The prominence and high level with which ...
+The prominence and high level with which conflict ...